microsoft/tilecode/manual.md

 ## Step 4: React to the board

 Press the **B** button to return to the rule editor.
 We will now modify the rule so that the player only walks on grass tiles.
-In the **When** section, select the tile next to the player and add the grass tile (green check mark).
+In the **When** section, select the tile to the right of the player sprite and add the grass tile by putting a green check mark on the grass background, as shown below:

 ![hello_grass_predicate](pics/helloGrass.png)

-Press the **B** button to exit the menu.
+Press the **B** button to exit the menu:

 ![hello_grass_motion_rule](pics/helloMotionGrass.png)